 He decided it would be best to do this on the day of the anniversary of my grandfather’s death, November 11th, strangely enough.
-We framed the medal, and glued a Red, White, and Blue piece of cloth to the frames border, which we would then sew into a portion of the cushion we would cut out.
+We framed the medal, and glued a Red, White, and Blue piece of cloth to the frame’s border, which we would then sew into a portion of the cushion we would cut out.

 We argued kindheartedly over who was to be the one that would do the cutting, and who would do the sewing.
-After agreeing that my hands were more nimble to do the sewing, he commenced to cut out a patch of leather we had marked in chalk.
+After agreeing that my hands were more nimble to do the sewing, he commenced to cut out a patch of the leather we had marked in chalk.
 And then the chair began to breathe.

 Underneath the leather, within the cushion, we found a note, and a small sealed bag of ashes.
 He looked at me, his eyes saying it is my note to read, and so I did.

 “Time draws near now for me to leave.
 War cries are loud and I don’t know if I will return after I depart.
 So much of my life held quiet from my dear Estelle, not wanting to haunt her with troublesome stories of a child abused in so many ways.
-However, if I do not return, I do not want these memories to go untold, I will not take them to my grave.
+Nevertheless, if I do not return, I do not want these memories to go untold, I will not take them to my grave.

 I am Private Thomas Reese Senior.
 I was born February 14th, 1890.
 My mother and father will remain nameless, as it is not my wish to soil their name with the acts of complete hatred I endured as a child.

-I survived off of the water that dripped from my face near my mouth, and from sucking the water out of my shirt.
-I had learned from previous episodes of being tied up to rub a few tablespoons of peanut butter under the shoulder of my shirt, which would provide protein if needed, my neck was quite long and flexible.
+I survived off of the water that dripped near my mouth, and from sucking the water absorbed by my sleeve and collar.
+I had learned from previous episodes of being tied up to rub a few tablespoons of peanut butter under the shoulder of my shirt, which would provide protein if needed.
+My neck was quite long and flexible.

 Seeing how pale I was, and making quick mention of it, he immediately took me in, bathed me, fed me, gave me my first comfortable bed to sleep in.
 Noticing I did not talk much, he began to pray over me, asking for me courage, and the Spirit of God to fill me.
 At this time I knew nothing of God, but the following years taught me different.

 I never did share my troubles with that kind man, but I did learn that in helping others escape similar perils, my own troubles became distant, and easier to live with.
-I stayed with Father Rupert for many years, until I was sixteen.
+I stayed with Father Rupert until I was sixteen.
 I attended all of his masses, dearly holding on to two passages which have stayed with me to this day.
 ‘Seek ye first the Kingdom of Heaven’ and ‘Freely I give, as freely I receive.’

-Forgiveness was my escape into a new life, and I pray that through knowing this story, you may also know that no trouble is too deep to let it lock the cages of your mind trapping you inside.
+Forgiveness was my escape into a new life, and I pray that through knowing this story, you may also know that no trouble is too deep to let it lock the cages of your mind, trapping you inside.
 Any situation presents itself the greatest chance to learn the grandest lessons of love.”

-Private Thomas Reese, Sr
+Private Thomas Reese, Sr.

-And I’ve read that note every day of my life since then.
-And I am in the chair now, reading it again, looking at marbles on the floor left there by my kids, who I am so grateful for.
+I’ve read that note every day of my life since then.
+And I am in the chair now, reading it again, looking at marbles on the floor left there by my kids, whom I am so grateful for.
 What a life they have.
 What I life I have.
 What a life this chair has.